 Continuous Monitoring of the Cloud Environment

 The dynamic nature of cloud environments makes them powerful but also challenging when maintaining optimal security posture.
-Continuous monitoring through CSPM offers insights into configuration changes or user behavior patterns indicating a potential threat.
+Continuous monitoring through CSPM offers insights into configuration changes or user behaviour patterns indicating a potential threat.
 This proactive approach enables IT teams and cybersecurity professionals to respond swiftly should there be signs of suspicious activities.

 Automate Misconfiguration Remediation

 Beyond detecting problems, some advanced CSPMs provide automatic remediation capabilities for common configuration errors across SaaS applications and container environments.
 This feature significantly reduces time-to-fix while enhancing overall system integrity.
 For instance, offering unified cloud workload protection ensures seamless detection and resolution without disrupting business operations.
-This automation improves efficiency and minimizes human error associated with manual corrections.
+This automation improves efficiency and minimises human error associated with manual corrections.